-Works by Rahim Fortune and Kris Graves were recently acquired by the High Museum, Atalanta.
+Rahim Fortune and Kris Graves acquired by High Museum, Atlanta

-Works by Rahim Fortune and Kris Graves were recently acquired by the High Museum, Atalanta.
+Works by Rahim Fortune and Kris Graves were recently acquired by the High Museum, Atlanta.

 Founded in 1970 by Arlesian photographer Lucien Clergue, writer Michel Tournier, and historian Jean-Maurice Rouquette, Les Rencontres d’Arles has promoted and uplifted photography, supporting artists, curators, and publishers throughout its 52 year history.
 Les Recncontres d’Arles presents the Louis Roederer Discovery Award, a juried prize that honors an emerging artist and the gallery or institution that represents them, with the goal of broadening viewership of their work to an international audience.